Banking and Finance

-- Standard Chartered Bank – Advising in respect of a cross-border financing, which involved financing and security-related matters in various jurisdictions in Africa, including in Burundi, Djibouti, Ghana, Cote d’Ivoire and Senegal.
+- Standard Chartered Bank – Advising on cross-border financing, which involved financing and security-related matters in various jurisdictions in Africa, including in Burundi, Djibouti, Ghana, Cote d’Ivoire and Senegal.

-- Oceanic Bank of Nigeria – Advising in relation to a US$58 million structured term facility agreement.
+- Oceanic Bank of Nigeria – Advising on a US$58 million structured term facility agreement.

-- Renaissance Capital – Advising in relation to the formation of a US$500 million private equity fund focused on investments in Sub-Saharan Africa and the acquisition of a number of mining assets.
+- Renaissance Capital – Advising on the formation of a US$500 million private equity fund focused on investments in Sub-Saharan Africa and the acquisition of a number of mining assets.

-- JPMorgan – Advising in relation to a consent solicitation of the holders of Ghana Telecom (asset-backed) bonds following its acquisition by Vodafone.
+- JPMorgan – Advising on consent solicitation of the holders of Ghana Telecom (asset-backed) bonds following its acquisition by Vodafone.

-- Czech Export Bank – Representing the bank in relation to a US$14 million financing of aircraft engines manufactured by GE Aviation Czech Republic for Inter-Ocean Aviation Finance Corporation of Mauritius.
+- Czech Export Bank – Representing in a US$14 million financing of aircraft engines manufactured by GE Aviation Czech Republic for Inter-Ocean Aviation Finance Corporation of Mauritius.

-Our lawyers have deep experience with regulatory capital requirements and regularly represent underwriters and issuers including banks, insurance companies, specialty finance companies, REITs, BDCs and other financial enterprises.
-In Africa we have particular experience in the mining sector.
+Our lawyers have deep experience with regulatory capital requirements and regularly represent underwriters and issuers including banks, insurance companies, specialty finance companies, real estate investments trusts (REITs), business development companies (BDCs) and other financial enterprises.
+In Africa, we have particular experience in the mining sector.

-- Jinchuan Group – Acting in relation to the recapitalization of the Albidon Group, including the Munali Nickel Project in Zambia.
+- Jinchuan Group – Acting in the recapitalization of the Albidon Group, including the Munali Nickel Project in Zambia.

-- Luiri Gold Limited – Advising in relation to its IPO to fund its Luiri Hill Gold Project and the Nambala Iron Project in Zambia.
+- Luiri Gold Limited – Advising on its initial public offering (IPO) to fund its Luiri Hill Gold Project and the Nambala Iron Project in Zambia.

-- Taruga Gold Limited – Advised on its AU$6.2 million dollar initial public offering and subsequent listing on ASX.
+- Taruga Gold Limited – Advised on its AU$6.2 million dollar IPO and subsequent listing on ASX.

-- Coal of Africa – Advising AIM-listed client on a number of transactions, including various capital raisings, a US$100 million strategic investment by a Chinese investor and its proposed move from AIM to the Main Market of the LSE.
+- Coal of Africa – Advising this AIM-listed client on a number of transactions, including various capital raisings, a US$100 million strategic investment by a Chinese investor and its proposed move from AIM to the Main Market of the London Stock Exchange.

 Our Communications Practice has extensive regulatory and transactional experience throughout the continent and is both broad in scope and deep in expertise covering the full range of technologies including wireless, broadband, internet, mobile, satellite, fixed and submarine cables.